 When people first move into a new house, there is always a laundry list of home improvements and changes they want to make to it, to make it their own.
 Saving, and setting aside money here and there, eventually, they start on their projects.
-Some may be the projects of dreams, such a big addition or full remodel.
-Other things may be much more practical things such as a fresh coat of paint, granite countertops, new appliances, landscaping, or a new furnace.
+Some may be the projects of dreams, such as granite counters in the kitchen and a remodeled master bath featuring a steam shower.
+Other things may be much more practical things such as a fresh coat of paint, new landscaping, or a new furnace.
 The question becomes, with all the different types of improvements you can make, which ones are going to pay off the most when it comes time to sell?

-The truth is, If the roof is leaking, or your heater is not functioning correctly, or the pipes are leaking buyers aren’t going to accept that.
+The truth is, If the roof is leaking, or your heater is not functioning correctly, buyers aren’t going to accept that.
 No matter how great the counters look in your kitchen, basic home functions need to be well maintained in order to keep a buyer considering your property.
-You’re less likely to recoup as much in a kitchen or bathroom remodel than you are to get back what you spend on basic home improvements like new flooring and fresh paint.
+Even more, according to Remodeling Magazine you’re less likely to recoup your investment in a major kitchen or bathroom remodel than you are to get back what you spend on basic home maintenance such as a new roof, fresh paint, or new siding.

 Buyers take for granted that if you are selling your home, it’s basic systems are functioning properly.
 They assume the roof doesn’t leak and the air conditioning and plumbing work.

 That’s not to say that granite counters and steam showers don’t pay off; kitchen and bathroom remodels continue to be two of the best investments you can make in your house.
 These are the rooms that new home builders focus on, so if your home is older, doing a well done remodel in these rooms will grab buyer’s attention as they tour your home.